mehulagg/gitlab_test/doc/administration/gitaly/praefect.md

 # Configure the gitlab-shell API callback URL.
 Without this, `git push` will
 # fail.
 This can be your 'front door' GitLab URL or an internal load
 # balancer.
-# Don't forget to copy `/etc/gitlab/gitlab-secrets.json` from web server to Gitaly server.
 gitlab_rails['internal_api_url'] = 'https://gitlab.example.com'

 # Replace PRAEFECT_INTERNAL_TOKEN below with a real secret.